cwb14/Kmer2LTR/README.md

 python Kmer2LTR/Kmer2LTR.py -i species1.ltr.fa species2.ltr.fa species3.ltr.fa -p 50 -D *.domains
 ```

+- `--max-win-overdisp` and `--min-retained-fraction` are filtration flags to remove candidate LTR-RTs if they appear dubious.
+  - `--max-win-overdisp` is used to exclude LTR-RTs if their LTRs are inconsistent diveregence.
+Eg, the 5' half of the LTRs have low divergence, but the 3' half appears quite divergence.
+This can happen if the LTR boundaries are not accurate.
+Start with `--max-win-overdisp 6` and lower for additional stringency.
+  - `--min-retained-fraction` is used to exclude LTR-RTs if the mafft/trimal-cleaned LTRs are shorter than threshold of the kmer-defined LTR boundary.
+Start with `--min-retained-fraction 0.5` or `--min-retained-fraction 0.6`.

 # Developers note.
 TESS-PrinTE makes `lib_clean.fa` with LTR length in the header.
 All LTRs are unmutated.